 Pampas tour in the Amazon of Bolivia – day 1 observing the wildlife

-When everything went wrong for me for a week or so in Bolivia and when I went to Sucre just to meet up with my platonic love I was so looking forward to for 9 months but it never happened, it looked like I was not going to have time to visit some jungle stuff in Rurrenabaque.
-And I was not happy about it as I didn’t go to Brazil this time and wanted to visit the Amazon in Bolivia as it is cheaper here.
+When everything went wrong for me for a week or so in Bolivia and when I went to Sucre just to meet up with my platonic love I was so looking forward to for 9 months (but it never happened in the end), it looked like I was not going to have time to visit Rurrenabaque and jungle.
+And I was not happy about it as I didn’t go to Brazil this time.
+Which is why I really wanted to visit the Amazon of Bolivia.

 Then, after visiting Cochabamba, when my trip to Oruro for 2 days got cancelled so I found out I still had 4 days to visit Rurrenabaque and do a 3 day trip in the pampas (wetlands) I dreamed about.
 Yupiiii!

 As the bus trip from La Paz to Rurrenabaque takes from 18 to 24 hours (you never know, many times it takes up to 30 or 40 hours because of the rain, muddy roads or road reconstruction so just be prepared for it), I booked flights with Amaszonas.
 On the 25th of April 2012, I woke up at 4 am, finished the packing and I took an expensive taxi to the airport which lies in El Alto above the city of La Paz.

 I came to the airport at 5 am and my flight at 6.15 am was not on the screen and there was no one at the Amaszonas desk.
 I got scared the flight was cancelled because of the bad weather, as I heard it happens.
 But we asked at the information desk and they said to wait.
 At 5.15 am, the staff came and we did the check in and paid 15 Bolivianos the airport fee (in Bolivia this is like in the Philippines where you have to pay the airport and terminal fees apart from the tickets).

 The gate opened at 6 am and we went out to the airplane.